rezident/yii2-sortable-grid-view-widget/README.md

 -----
 * Use SortableGridView as standard GridView with `sortableAction` option.
 You can also subscribe to the JS event 'sortableSuccess' generated widget after a successful sorting.
+* Use `not-sortable` class for row disable sorting for this row